 This role is best suited to those with basic administration experience that might want to help out in our office.
 The work could include a wide variety of tasks requiring both computer literacy and analytical skills.

 It’s a great way to give you an insight into Wildlife Victoria and our Emergency Response Service.
 You can nominate when you are available to come in and help, ideally on a regular basis (once a week or fortnight).
+There are also opportunities for short or long term project -based administration volunteering as well.
 You will be provided with all of the training required for the position.

 Volunteer Night Emergency Phone Operator